moe-e/moe-e/README.md

   </a>
 </h3>
 <p>
-  Interactive platform that enhances financial literacy by enabling users to “live chat” with stocks using AI and ML to receive up-to-date market insights.
+  Interactive platform that enhances financial literacy by enabling users to "live chat" with stocks using AI and ML to receive up-to-date market insights.
 </p>

 &nbsp;